Sun protection products for children: A comprehensive guide for parents

-Sun Protection Factor (SPF), also known as sun protection factor, is an important factor to consider when choosing a sun protection product for your child.
-The SPF number indicates how long the skin can be protected from the sun's UVB rays compared to not using any sun protection.
-The higher the SPF number, the longer the child can stay in the sun without getting burned.
+Sun Protection Factor (SPF) is an important factor to consider when choosing a sun protection product for your child.
+SPF indicates how long the skin can be protected from the sun's UVB rays compared to not using any sun protection.
+The higher the SPF number, the longer your child can stay in the sun without getting burned.

-It is important to remember that the sun protection factor only refers to UVB rays and does not protect against UVA rays.
-To obtain a broad spectrum of protection, make sure to choose a sun protection product that offers both UVA and UVB protection.
+It's important to remember that the sun protection factor only refers to UVB rays and does not protect against UVA rays.
+To obtain broad-spectrum protection, make sure to choose a sun protection product that offers both UVA and UVB protection.

 How to choose the right sun protection product for children?